Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 title = "*PLING* You've got SPAMmed!" description = "It's not them, it's you"

-date = 2021-06-05T11:00:00Z
+date = 2022-06-05T11:00:00Z
-updated = 2021-06-05
+updated = 2022-06-05

 [taxonomies]
-categories = [""]
+categories = ["Reply"]
-tags = []
+tags = ["SPAM", "Notifications"]
 +++

-# What happened?

 Today 400 thousand people with Github accounts received multiple notifications about an discussion around [a Pull Request (PR)](https://github.com/EpicGames/Signup/pull/24).
 I'm one of them... <!-- more -->

-# "Damage"
+# What happened?

 ![Github notification e-mails](/2022-06-05-github_notifications.png)

-> I got about 168 e-mails, all about the same topic (PR)
+> Myself, and about 400k others, got about 168 e-mails.
+These e-mails all imply the existence of an *ahem* issue.

 # How?

 Github is a platform for hosting and collaborating on code.
 It's one of, if not #1, the more popular platforms to do so.
 On this platform it's possible to organize people and intellectual property (IP) in teams.
 The purpose is to structure data to simplify access controls, but there is a side-effect; aggregation.

 Every platform with a social network component has the ability to tag other accounts; the implicit universal standard is to use the at-character (@), followed by the account name.
-The tag itself is just text, but it's existence has some effects (depending on the platform).
+The tag itself is just text, but its existence has some effects (depending on the platform).
 In almost all cases, the person in question receives a message notification.

 Tagging and aggregation combine into a mechanism to tag multiple people, for example;